RSE-Sheffield/RSE-Sheffield.github.io/pages/community/code_of_conduct.md

 type: text
 ---

+The RSE Team runs an participates in a range of online and in-person activities, including collaborative projects, LunchBytes, Slack conversations and in-person seminars.
+Participants are mostly University of Sheffield staff / students, but sometimes include our external friends and collaborators.

+University of Sheffield staff and students conduct is governed by the terms of their employment / study which can be found on the [University website](https://www.sheffield.ac.uk) alongside reporting procedures.
+For those outside The University of Sheffield, we have a code of conduct.

 ## Code of Conduct

 The RSE Team at The University of Sheffield have a Code of Conduct which is set out below.
 It defines the standards and